anomander96/intro-microservices/README.md

 http://localhost:8761 - this is for discovery-service(Eureka)

-Application should start all 3 services by one command: 'docker-compose up'
+Application should start all services by one command: 'docker-compose up'

-Note: In future should be added full validation, exceptions handling, tests, etc